yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ## 6. Code-server {#code-server}

 I sometimes find that bringing my IPad is easier than my laptop.
-To be able to code properly I will use code-server to run a vscode instance on the PI and connect to it remotely.
+To be able to code properly I will use code-server to run a vscode instance on the Pi and connect to it remotely.
 Install code-server by running this command

 ```